bayang/jelu/README.md

 * provides an API
 * Write reviews and share them, see the reviews of other users on your instance
 * Fallback metadata providers (see [official doc](https://bayang.github.io/jelu-web/configuration/) for configuration)
+* Metadata import from epub or opf files
 * Isbn scanning via camera on mobile

 ## Usage